In this authentic Chicken Fried Rice recipe, you’ll learn:

 Season with the soy sauce, black pepper and a little oyster sauce, if desired.
 Oyster sauce will add a little sweet/savory flavor to the fried rice.
 Personally, I love adding fish sauce, in addition to the soy sauce.
 It adds a ton of umami flavor without weighing down the fried rice.

-Toss, spread out over the surface of the wok.
+Toss, spread the chicken fried rice out over the surface of the wok.
 The egg will finish setting, the chicken will finish cooking, the peas will defrost, and the liquid seasoning will help re-steam the rice.
 Toss again, spread out again.
 This action will also help the fried rice cook/heat through evenly.

-Once the rice is hot – it’s done!
+Once the chicken fried rice is hot – it’s done!

 Chicken Fried Rice Recipe

-1. In a bowl, add in the chicken, just 1 tablespoon of the soy sauce, cornstarch, rice wine and sesame oil.
+- In a bowl, mix together the chicken, just 1 tablespoon of the soy sauce, cornstarch, rice wine and sesame oil.
 Stir and let marinate while you proceed to next step.

-2. Heat a wok over medium-high heat.
+- Heat a wok over medium-high heat.
 When hot, swirl in about 2 teaspoons of cooking oil.
-Add in the egg and scramble until the egg is just barely set.
+Add in the green onion.
+Stir fry for 10 seconds.
+Add in egg and scramble briskly until the egg is just barely set.
 Remove egg to plate.
 Wipe wok clean.

-3. Return wok to stove, turn heat to high.
+- Return wok to stove, turn heat to high.
 When hot, swirl in a little more cooking oil.
 Add in the marinated chicken and spread out all over the surface of the wok in single layer.
 Let cook for 1 minute, undisturbed.
 Flip and toss, spread out again and let cook for another minute.
-By now, the chicken should be nearly cooked through (depends on how big your chicken pieces are).
-Remove from wok.
+By now, the chicken should be NEARLY cooked through (depends on how big your chicken pieces are).
+Remove chicken from wok and set aside.